This post may contain affiliate links.

 The Roman Baths in Marianske Lazne

-Originally part of the men’s steam room, the Roman Baths built in 1896, stand virtually unchanged.
 Their design was inspired by Roman bath houses in Vienna and Hungary, and it does remind me of a smaller more tranquil version of Budapest’s Gellert Baths.
-Two richly-tiled pools are surrounded by columns of red Salzburg marble, the richly-painted arches overhead practically transforming a swim into a religious experience.

 I spend almost every evening here, soaking up the wellness traditions of the past (not to mention getting over the trauma of gas injections, which, I’ve decided, I really don’t like.)

-Dry Carbonated Bath, an unusual spa treatment
+Dry Carbonated Bath, an Unusual Spa Treatment

-Much more to my liking are gas baths.
 At the spa in the Nove Lazne Hotel, this entails lying on a treatment bed in a bag that reaches up to your chest, which is then filled with the Maria Spring C02.
-While sceptics will scoff, it’s said to improve blood circulation and, by saturating the haemoglobin with oxygen, help regenerate cells for an anti-aging effect.

-In the name of curiosity I try a different type of gas bath over at the Danubius-owned Maria Spa in the Hotel Centralni.
 Here it’s a more of a multimedia experience combining oxygen inhalations, film, sound and special effects.
 It may be a treatment that dates back to 1905, but it’s an updated take on an old tradition.

 Exploring Marianske Lazne

-A traditional spa cure isn’t a true cure without gentle exercise, so each afternoon I roam the wooded trails that surround the town, stroll through the landscaped parks or wander up and down the colonnades, my porcelain drinking cup in hand.
-Does it sound boring to you?
-For me it’s renewing – the most gentle way of amusing myself, getting healthy and reducing stress I can imagine.
+A traditional spa cure isn’t a true cure without gentle exercise, so each afternoon I roamed the wooded trails that surround the town, strolled through the landscaped parks or wandered up and down the colonnades, my porcelain drinking cup in hand.

-As my week’s spa vacation comes to an end, I wish I hadn’t booked just one week, but two.
 I’ve fallen hard for Marianske Lazne – and not just on the sidewalk getting into of the van, but deep in my spa-loving heart.

 What you need to know before you spa in the Czech Republic: